We may earn commission from affiliate links →

 Artcafe Garden Bar

-This is a vintage cafe that’s small and comfortable, the perfect place to sit and have a drink with a friend or two.
+This vintage cafe is small and comfortable, the perfect place to sit and have a drink with a friend or two.
 It has what they call a ‘winter garden,’ which is a conservatory area that’s great to hide in if it’s raining outside.
 There’s nothing quite like sitting under a glass roof, shielded from the rain, and enjoying a coffee or a glass of wine with a friend as you laugh and reminisce about your travels.

 What really sells Veda House as a great place to visit is its enormous tea selection.
 If you’re a fan of teas from all around the world, this is the place in Sofia for you.